-The Wairarapa Academy for New Sinology 白水書院, in the Wairarapa (te reo Māori for ‘glistening waters’) Valley, New Zealand, is an independent body established by John Minford and Geremie R. Barmé.
+The Wairarapa Academy for New Sinology 清漪書院 in South Wairarapa (‘wairarapa’ is te reo Māori for ‘glistening waters’), New Zealand, is an independent body established by John Minford and Geremie R. Barmé.

-The Academy, presently a virtual site, promotes New Sinology, an approach to the study of the Chinese world first propounded by Geremie R. Barmé in 2005 when he established the China Heritage Project at The Australian National University.
+The Academy promotes New Sinology, an approach to the study of the Chinese world first propounded by Geremie R. Barmé when he established The China Heritage Project at The Australian National University in 2005.
 New Sinology formed the basis for the online journal China Heritage Quarterly (2005-2012) and found practical form in the establishment and first five years of the Australian Centre on China in the World, ANU, which Barmé created with the support of Kevin Rudd and the Australian Commonwealth Government in 2010, and which he led as its director from April 2010 until May 2015.

 We believe a new framework is required with which to enhance the serious and independent study of the broader aspects of traditional Chinese Studies and to further a deeper and more cultured understanding of China and its increasing global presence.
 Such a framework will also help train translators and scholars, men and women engaged in public life and international affairs, who will be grounded in the powerfully relevant aspects of Chinese culture and thought, and will be genuinely competent to engage with and translate Chinese texts so that their deeper and abiding cultural meaning can be properly understood and effectively transmitted.
 A deeper understanding and a finer quality of translation are both essential means towards better international understanding, for better or for worse, for weal or for bane.
 We call such an holistic approach to the study of China today New Sinology, its goal being to expand and enrich the increasingly short-sighted, metrics-obsessed outlook of universities and institutions across the world, and to embrace broader humanistic values.